penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/05-add-user-context-to-tools.md

 # - Describe when to use and how to set up OBO. // Only if OBO works from portal chat client.
 Otherwise defer until after deployment section.
 # - Provide some client code if useful, but link to later A2A section so customers have context.
 ---

-# Module 05 - Add user context to tools by running connector actions with a signed-in user identity

 In this module, you learn how to set up an agent that acts *on behalf of* (OBO) the signed-in user, meaning that the agent can run connector actions by using that user's identity.
 This module describes scenarios for where to add OBO authorization, known also as *user context*, how to configure the appropriate connections, test with different users, and learn the limitations.